Maasai Mara, Kenya

 Call us on (858) 523-9000 to start planning your vacation to Acacia House or take a look at our itineraries to Maasai Mara and Southern Kenya

-Acacia House is one of three houses owned and run by Normadic Encounters.
+Acacia House is one of three houses in a Masai Mara conservancy.
 It is a relaxed, private house, situated in a remote Ol Chorro Losoit valley within the Lemek hills, far from the tourist trail and within the Mara Conservation area.
 It is surrounded by exceptional wildlife and stunning views.

 Acacia House is taken on an exclusive use basis and has three bedrooms - downstairs two are spacious double en-suite bedrooms and a third attic room which suits children very well.
-The interior of the rooms are furnished with inviting warm colours giving them a very homely feel.
-However, the local artefacts are a reminder of the fabulous country you are staying in.
+The attic room does not have a bathroom so children in this room share a bathroom with their parents in one of the double rooms.
+The interior of the rooms are furnished with inviting warm colors giving them a very homely feel.
+However, the local artifacts are a reminder of the fabulous country you are staying in.

 There are two spacious double rooms both with en-suite bathrooms

 |Exclusive Use House||